perladvent/perldotcom/content/article/_pub_1999_06_whitecamel.md

       "perl-mongers",
       "white-camel"
    ],
+   "image" : null,
    "categories" : "community",
+   "date" : "1999-06-28T00:00:00-08:00",
+   "authors" : [
+      "perldotcom"
+   ],
    "slug" : "/pub/1999/06/whitecamel.html",
-   "date" : "1999-06-28T00:00:00-08:00",
-   "title" : "White Camel Awards to be Presented at O'Reilly's Perl Conference 3.0", "draft" : null,
-   "thumbnail" : null,
-   "description" : " Coming soon - our nomination form for the first White Camel Awards.
+   "title" : "White Camel Awards to be Presented at O'Reilly's Perl Conference 3.0", "description" : " Coming soon - our nomination form for the first White Camel Awards.
 Let us know who you think has made outstanding contributions to Perl Advocacy, Perl User Groups, and the Perl Community.
-The White Camel awards will be presented..."
+The White Camel awards will be presented...", "thumbnail" : null
 }